JonathanGrossmanITC/first_steps_info/README.md

 # First Steps

 Welcome to First Steps!
 In this 10-session preparatory program, you will take your first steps in the world of coding by learning the basics of HTML, CSS, and JavaScript.
 This course is a live, interactive class held online using the Zoom video platform.
 We provide you with live lectures, instructions on how to code, exercises, quizzes, and more.

+The First Steps course is designed for complete beginners who wish to get a taste of the coding world and for those who already applied to [ITC's fullstack web development program](https://www.itc.tech).
 By the end of this program, you will be able to build a nice personal web portfolio using HTML, CSS and JavaScript.

 In this file, you will learn about: